MLA 8 Webquest

 - Ex: (Hawthorne 54-5) or (Anderson 20).

-- Use the FIRST UNIQUE WORD of the citation.
-This is usually the first word from the name of the webpage/article.
+- Use the name of the webpage/article.
 Format as you would a webpage name–with quotes.

-- Entries Have Same Author Names or Same Webpage Names
+- Entries Have No Author and the Same Webpage Names?

-- Choose your “key word” by using the FIRST UNIQUE WORD of the name of the website.
+- Choose the FIRST UNIQUE ELEMENT (perhaps this is the name of the website).
 Format as you would a website name–in italics.